fonttools/fontbakery/CONTRIBUTING.md

 ## Our mission

-Font Bakery is a community project.
+FontBakery is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

 The first and foremost goal of the Font Bakery community is to discover and